 - There are some beautiful and super convenient accommodation options both in Monument Valley and inside Grand Canyon.
 They are outlined further in the post.
 Be sure to book early to ensure you have a good spot as these places are the ones to fully book first.

 Click on the map to open in Google Maps

 Sleepless in Las Vegas

-There are countless of dining options at the Palazzo, from simple casual dining all the way to super gourmet restaurants.
+There are countless dining options at the Palazzo, from simple casual dining to super gourmet restaurants.
 For dinner, we headed over to Grand Lux Cafe which is open nearly 24 hours.
-This is a family style restaurant with almost everything conceivable on the menu.
+This is a family-style restaurant with almost everything conceivable on the menu.
 Portions are huge and the food is great.
 We had a burger along with grilled salmon and some appetizers to start.